Why is it important

 Strategy

-B.Grimm Power has elevated its occupational health and safety management practices to align with international standards by being certified for Occupational Health and Safety Management System (ISO 45001:2018) for all of our combined cycle co-generation power plants.
+B.Grimm Power has strengthened its occupational health and safety management practices to align with international standards, achieving certification for the Occupational Health and Safety Management System (ISO 45001:2018) across all combined cycle co-generation power plants.
 Additionally, all power plants have been certified for Environmental Management System (ISO 14001:2015) and Business Continuity Management System (ISO 22301:2019).
-We regularly conduct risk assessments, monitoring, and performance reviews related to occupational health, safety, and environmental conditions in operations.
-We promote safety activities and policy communication to employees and stakeholders.
-Our strategy components are as follows.
+We regularly conduct risk assessments, monitoring, and performance reviews related to occupational health, safety, and environmental conditions.
+Furthermore, we actively promote safety activities and communicate relevant policies to employees and stakeholders through the following topics.

-• We establish regulations for working practices and safety manuals for operations, covering employees, contractors, and relevant individuals in the work area, ensuring strict adherence.
-Heads of departments and Safety Officers are responsible for overseeing, inspecting, and ensuring compliance with safety measures and guidelines.
-For instance, every contractor must undergo safety training before entering the work area, and each contractor team must have a supervisor equipped with safety knowledge to oversee and take responsibility throughout the duration of the work.
+• Establish safety rules and operational safety manuals covering employees, contractors, and all relevant personnel within the work area.
+Supervisors and safety officers are responsible for overseeing and ensuring compliance with safety measures and guidelines.
+For example, all contractors are required to complete safety training prior to entering the work area, and each contractor must have an on-site supervisor with sufficient safety knowledge throughout the entire duration of the work.

 Incident Reporting and Investigation